The AI Revolution: 2025 and Beyond

 Disaster Relief

-AI transforms the delivery of humanitarian aid through smart logistics and needs assessment.
+AI transforms the delivery of humanitarian aid through smart logistics and precise needs assessment.
 Computer vision systems analyze aerial imagery to assess damage extent and identify safe routes for aid delivery.
 Machine learning algorithms process data from multiple sources to determine the most urgent needs in different areas.
 AI-powered drones and robots can deliver supplies to dangerous or inaccessible areas, while chatbots provide survivors with immediate access to critical information and support services.

 4